SUNITECH19/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Wackycodes

-I'm glad you are here.
-I plan to talk about ...
+Hello dear, I'm Shailendra Lodhi from bhopal, India.
+I work as an android devoloper.

+`Hello World!
+<Thank You/>`

+## Thank You!
+Bye